tgvaughan/FORTH.jl/README.md

     SAVE-BUFFERS UPDATE BLK HOLD LOAD FORTH-83

 These words don't make sense to implement.
-The double-length integer words are useless, because the smallest unit of memory in our VM is a full 64 bit integer.
+The double-length integer words are useless because the smallest unit of memory in our VM is a full 64 bit integer.
 For the same reason, there's no point in dealing with unsigned values just to gain access to another bit.
 The block I/O words don't make sense because we have access to a filesystem via the OS.